AlvinZhuyx/CoopFlow_paddle/README.md

 ```bash
 python main.py --train True --resume False
 ```
+### for debug use only
+Currently what I put here is the results of a small EBM model; to run the large EBM model (which is the one we used in pytorch), please comment line 16 in main.py and uncomment line 17 in main.py.
+(You can check the structure difference under models/ebm/ebm.py)

 2. To train the CoopFlow(pre) model on cifar10:
 ```bash
 python main.py --train True --resume False --load_pretrain_flow True